Statement of UNCCD Executive Secretary in response to the IPCC Special Report on Climate Change and Land

 The IPCC report is one of four major assessments released over the last two years that show the wide-ranging impacts of land degradation.
 It is not just the climate that suffers when land quality declines.
 Land degradation jeopardizes our ability to feed the world, threatens the survival of over a million species, destroys ecosystems and drives resource-related conflicts that demand costly international interventions.

 These problems are no longer local problems.
-The report underlines that the increasingly global flows of consumption and production means that what we eat in one country can impact land in another.
+The report underlines that the increasingly global flows of consumption and production mean that what we eat in one country can impact land in another.
 In the wake of land degradation and drought, communities are breaking down due to the swift and devastating loss of life and livelihoods.

 Faced with these life-changing consequences, the UNCCD has developed a robust policy framework that can enable countries to avoid further land degradation and recover land that has become virtually unusable.